pushkarkadam/portfolio/my_collections/_posts/2022-09-03-code-breaking-interactive.md

 ![angles](/portfolio/assets/images/blogs/cryptography/angles.jpg){:class="img-fluid"}

-But, one item stood out among the rest.
-It seemed like a secret code.
-After returning home, I heard the evening news that said:
+But, one item stands out among the rest.
+It seems like a secret code.
+After returning home, you hear the evening news that say:

 > Two thieves in their mid-20s are suspected to be in the area; they have been known to strike in neighbouring towns.
 Just earlier this week, the AMCO insurance office was burglarised and documents were stolen.
 Reward is being offered for information leading to their arrest...
 {:class="blog-blockquote"}

-I realised, to break this code, I must retrace their steps.
+You realise, to break this code, you must retrace their steps.

 ## Chapter 2: Caesar
 ---

-The business card looked promising.
-Luckily, I have a friend who works in Hudson Bay Lodge.
-I entered that dark hotel.
-My friend informed me that someone had checked into room 250 for three days.
-He gave me a copy of the key and told me that I only had two minutes to look.
+The business card looks promising.
+Luckily, you have a friend who works in Hudson Bay Lodge.
+You enter that dark hotel.
+Your friend informs you that someone had checked into room 250 for three days.
+He gives you a copy of the key and tells you that you only have two minutes to look.

-When I entered the room, I saw a wastebasket with some papers.
-Luckily, I found clue #1, two encrypted messages.
+When you enter the room, you see a wastebasket with some papers.
+Luckily, you find clue #1, two encrypted messages.

 ![message 1 and 2](/portfolio/assets/images/blogs/cryptography/message1_2.jpg){:class="img-fluid"}